tianjialiu/FIRECAM/README.md

 ![banner image](https://github.com/tianjialiu/FIRECAM/blob/master/docs/imgs/FIRECAM.png)

 ### Step 1: Time Range
-*Select a time range* Use the start year and end year sliders to select a time range for the annual and monthly regional emissions time series charts.
+*Select a time range.* Use the start year and end year sliders to select a time range for the annual and monthly regional emissions time series charts.

 ### Step 2: Select Bounds Type and Region/Pixel of Interest
-*Select a bounds type* Choose 1) "Global," 2) "Basis Region," 3) "Country/Sub-Region," 4) "Pixel," 5) "Custom" or 6) "Draw."
+*Select a bounds type.* Choose 1) "Global," 2) "Basis Region," 3) "Country/Sub-Region," 4) "Pixel," 5) "Custom," or 6) "Draw."
 1. **Global**: all grid cells within GFEDv4s bounds (*Note*: monthly time series plot only shown for individual years)
 2. **Basis Region**: 14 broad geographic regions from GFEDv4s (van der Werf et al., 2017).
-3. **Country/Sub-Region**: countries and sub-regions from simplified Large Scale International Boundary (LSIB) Polygons; those with neglible fire emissions were excluded
+3. **Country/Sub-Region**: countries and sub-regions from simplified Large Scale International Boundary (LSIB) Polygons; those with negligible fire emissions were excluded
 4. **Pixel**: individual grid cells, 0.5° x 0.5° spatial resolution; the centroid of the selected grid cell is displayed on the map
 5. **Custom**: user-defined polygon using an array of longitude, latitude coordinates; the tool re-defines the polygon to match the 0.5° x 0.5° grid of the basis regions
 5. **Draw**: user-defined polygon, drawn interactively on the base map; the tool re-defines the polygon to match the 0.5° x 0.5° grid of the basis regions